- compliance

 - Office of Inspector General (OIG) List of Excluded Individuals and Entities (LEIE)

-Your organization must maintain evidence that you’ve screened against both lists.
-This includes source documentation such as screenshots, input lists and/or documentation with date stamps.
-You may keep logs that track the dates for all screened employees and FDR.
+Your organization must maintain evidence that you’ve screened against all lists.
+This includes source documentation such as screenshots, input lists, and/or documentation with date stamps.
+You must keep logs that track the dates for all screened employees and downstream entities.
 This will help track exclusion screenings.
 Also, make sure to keep source documentation.

 Perform screenings regularly